 HSV: 213%deg; 100% 100%

-#0073ff is a safe representation of #0073ff on devices with limited colour.
+#0099ff is a safe, but slightly lighter, representation of #0073ff on devices with limited colour.

 Make up your own mind about the best screen colour to represent the colour you use for printed material, uniforms, signs, vehicles, and everywhere else.
 Test the HTML colour on a lot of screens including all the different Internet connected telephones.